-I thank the leadership of the Department of Industry, Science, Energy and Resources for their guidance and support, and I extend my warm appreciation to the masterful taskforce that did all the hard work.
+I acknowledge the strong capability and professionalism from the Department of Industry, Science, Energy and Resources and I offer my specific thanks to the dedicated team that has implemented this work.